jokob-sk/NetAlertX/README.md

 💻🔍 WIFI / LAN intruder detector.

-Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
-It also warns if a "always connected" devices disconnects.
+Scans for devices connected to your WIFI / LAN and alerts you if new and unknown devices are found.

 ![Main screen][main]